shapeshed/shapeshed.com/content/posts/windows_vista_and_xp_dual_boot.md

-{
-  "title": "Windows Vista and XP Dual Boot",
-  "date": "2006-07-27T00:00:00+01:00",
++++
+date = "2006-07-27T00:00:00+01:00"
-  "description": "Today I successfully completed a dual installation of Windows XP and Windows Vista Beta.
+description = "Today I successfully completed a dual installation of Windows XP and Windows Vista Beta.
 I've now got a PC that will boot to either operating system.
-This is great for being able to test things on either platform with a variety of browsers.", "tags": [
+This is great for being able to test things on either platform with a variety of browsers." tags = ["Microsoft"] title = "Windows Vista and XP Dual Boot"

-    "Microsoft"
-  ]
-}
++++

 ![image][1]